akern40/ndarray-design/README.md

     }
 }
 ```

 Ok, so far so good: we want a slice, we know where the data lies (`data`) and the amount of data we have (`len`) and we call a function that gives us a slice that we dereference and then borrow.
 So what's that [`slice_from_raw_parts`](https://doc.rust-lang.org/stable/std/ptr/fn.slice_from_raw_parts.html) doing?

 ```rust
 pub const fn slice_from_raw_parts<T>(data: *const T, len: usize) -> *const [T] {
     from_raw_parts(data, len)
 }
 ```

-It's... a wrapper.
-That returns a pointer to a slice.
+Ok, it returns a pointer to a slice, and our `from_raw_parts` above is just "upgrading" that pointer to a reference.
-Kinda disappointing, huh?
+I can get behind that.
 But what's this `ptr::from_raw_parts`, then?
 How did we **make** that slice?
 We all know we "cannot return value referencing local variable" [[1](https://stackoverflow.com/questions/32682876/is-there-any-way-to-return-a-reference-to-a-variable-created-in-a-function), [2](https://stackoverflow.com/questions/43079077/proper-way-to-return-a-new-string-in-rust), [3](https://stackoverflow.com/questions/29428227/return-local-string-as-a-slice-str), [4](https://stackoverflow.com/questions/32300132/why-cant-i-store-a-value-and-a-reference-to-that-value-in-the-same-struct)] because the Rust compiler has yelled at us so many times about it.